ouspg/CompSec/Lab5_ChipWhisperer/README.md

 **TIPS & TRICKS**
 * If you are interested logic behind breaking AES encryption, look at tutorial http://wiki.newae.com/Tutorial_B6_Breaking_AES_(Manual_CPA_Attack) which explains how to perform this task manually.
+---
 # Task 2

-Basic understanding of Python is recommended when doing these tasks.
+In task 2, there is 2 harder tasks which require closer analysing of power traces with small Python scripts.
+Task 2 is significantly harder than previous task so expect that you will most likely use rest of the lab session for this task.
+Notice that you can easily continue working on task B at home after lab session without device if you manage to capture and save power traces for yourself.

-## **Password bypass with power analysis**
+## A) Password bypass with power analysis
 In this task you will extract password from secure device by analyzing the power traces of device when it processes your login attempts.
-You will also learn how to use python scripts to control ChipWhisperer software.
+You will also learn how to use Python scripts to control ChipWhisperer software.

-In this tutorial you will be doing next main steps
+In this tutorial you will be doing next main steps:

 1. Build password program and load it to the device (like you did in previous tasks).
 2. Test that program is working with terminal emulator.
 Record couple of power traces manually to see how amount of different characters affects to the trace.
 3. Learn what is resetter auxiliary module and use it manually to see that it is working.
-4. Create your own attack script which automatically does setup, tries passwords and resets device before every try.
+4. Create your own attack script which automatically does setup, tries password, analyses resulting trace and resets device before every try.

 This lab is a modified version of http://wiki.newae.com/Tutorial_B3-1_Timing_Analysis_with_Power_for_Password_Bypass tutorial.
 Instead of manually setting most of the values we use ready made scripts to set different scope values etc. You may check original tutorial because it might have screenshots and other helpful information which can make it easier to understand what is happening here.
 However you can complete this lab by following these steps: